akash-network/docs/guides/deploy/simple.md

 ## Before we begin

-In this step, you actually use the testnet to deploy an simple web app, paying with your testnet ATK tokens.
+In this step, you actually use the testnet to deploy a simple web app, paying with your testnet ATK tokens.

 To request tokens, please create an account on you local machine and ping us on our [matrix chat room](http://akash.network/chat) with your public key.
-The message should be:

 To create a key, please make sure you installed Akash client on your workstation and run the below: